Gold Bond

-If you’ve been diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, keep in mind that you may be eligible for substantial compensation.
+If you’ve been diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, remember that you may be eligible for substantial compensation.
 There is currently over $30 billion in asbestos trust funds set up for victims of asbestos-related diseases.
 Fill out our form to receive our free Financial Compensation Packet.
 Our packet is loaded with information on experienced mesothelioma attorneys in your area, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.

 Gold Bond History

-Gold Bond was established in 1925 when the National Gypsum Company created flexible, lightweight wallboard, with a $5,000 “gold bond” guarantee certificate that stated the product was far superior to any other similar product.
-The wallboard became so popular that it spun into its own name and own division in the company: Gold Bond.
+- The name Gold Bond came from National Gypsum’s flexible, lightweight wallboard.
+The company sold each batch with a $5,000 “gold bond” guarantee certificate that stated the product was far superior to any other similar product.

-The National Gypsum Company was one of the few companies to survive and remain in business after the U.S. Great Depression.
+- The National Gypsum Company was one of the few companies to survive and remain in business after the Great Depression.
 It expanded considerably, acquiring many subsidiaries and creating new products.
 Its Gold Bond wallboard and wallboard-related products remain its most popular products.

-From 1950 until 1970, employees, contractors, and consumers risked developing asbestos illnesses due to Gold Bond products.
+- From 1950 until 1970, employees, contractors, and consumers risked developing asbestos illnesses due to Gold Bond products.

-Gold Bond Asbestos-Containing Products
+National Gypsum and Gold Bond Asbestos Products

 - Gold Bond Plasters